📊 COOK Key Takeaways

 Traeger’s fundamentals are weak: revenue declined 7.4% year over year while profitability deteriorated sharply, with a -17.5% operating margin and -20.6% net margin.
 Although the business still generates positive operating cash flow and has acceptable near-term liquidity, the combination of heavy leverage, negative interest coverage, and deep losses points to a fragile financial profile and poor earnings quality.

-- Positive operating cash flow of $20.5M suggests underlying business generates some cash despite losses
+- Positive free cash flow generation of $14.5M despite operating losses

 - Gross margin of 39.2% suggests the core product still retains pricing power and gross profitability